NeekaSocial/NeekaSocial.github.io/README.md

 ### Our Observations

 The statistics produced seem to support our major hypotheses.
 We see in all three tests that the Neeka algorithm significantly improves on each of the three statistics: agreement, apolarity, and neutrality.
-We also see that the Neeka algorithm also boost representation of the ideological minority in each test.
+We also see that the Neeka algorithm boosts representation of the ideological minority in each test.

 We see in the listing of post titles that the simple-consensus algorithm is more likely to promote posts that mention politically divisive figures than the Neeka algorithm.
 The titles promoted by simple-consensus seem to be a bit more politically inflamattory whereas the posts promoted by Neeka seem to be more matter-of-fact and seem to not touch on politically divisive issues as much.